 Being around children all day personally brings me such joy.
 They are so honest and willing to learn but because they are still learning what is socially appropriate and are very centered on self at this young age, they can sometimes be challenging.
 Constant assistance in problem solving and teaching children to regulate and manage their emotions can be very draining but when you see them solve a problem on their own, or treat another with the utmost kindness, it really makes the job all worth it.

-It helps me keep in perspective how truly important my job is and how much of a difference I can be making in just one child’s life, and it makes all of the hard work worth it.
+It helps me keep in perspective how truly important my job as an Early Childhood Educator is and how much of a difference I can be making in just one child’s life, and it makes all of the hard work worth it.